aravindsnarayan/vault-secret-agent/README.md

 export HCP_PROJECT_ID="your-project-id"
 export HCP_APP_NAME="your-app-name"

-# Fetch a secret
+# Fetch a single secret
 ./vault-secret-agent SECRET_NAME

+# Fetch multiple secrets
+./vault-secret-agent SECRET1 SECRET2 SECRET3

-# Fetch a secret with verbose logging
+# Fetch multiple secrets with verbose logging
-./vault-secret-agent --verbose SECRET_NAME
+./vault-secret-agent --verbose SECRET1 SECRET2 SECRET3

-# Fetch a secret with full JSON output
+# Fetch multiple secrets with full JSON output
-./vault-secret-agent --json SECRET_NAME
+./vault-secret-agent --json SECRET1 SECRET2 SECRET3
 ```

-The tool will output the secret value to stdout, making it easy to use in scripts or other automation tools.
+The tool will output the secret values to stdout in `KEY=VALUE` format, making it easy to use in scripts or other automation tools.
+When fetching multiple secrets, each secret is fetched concurrently for better performance.

 When using the `--verbose` flag, the tool will output detailed information about:
 - Authentication process